BeauJoh/thesis/source/11-chapter-3-ode.md

 ### Software

 OpenCL version 1.2 was used for all experiments.
-On the CPUs we used the Intel OpenCL driver version 6.3, provided in the 2016-R3 opencl-sdk release.
+On the CPUs, we used the Intel OpenCL driver version 6.3, provided in the 2016-R3 opencl-sdk release.
 On the Nvidia GPUs we used the Nvidia OpenCL driver version 375.66, provided as part of CUDA 8.0.61, AMD GPUs used the OpenCL driver version provided in the amdappsdk v3.0.

 The Knights Landing (KNL) architecture used the same OpenCL driver as the Intel CPU platforms, however, the 2018-R1 release of the Intel compiler was required to compile for the architecture natively on the host.